madmann91/slang/README.md

 # Slang
-A small and flexible front-end for GLSL-like languages.
+A small and flexible and extensible front-end for GLSL.

 ## Project goal
-Provide a simple GLSL-like shading language front-end, that is : a lexer, a parser, and a semantic analyser.
+Provide a simple GLSL (OpenGL shading language) front-end, that is : a lexer, a parser, and a semantic analyser.
 The system should be simple and lightweight, and well documented.
 A thorough test suite should also be included.

 ## Example